Ino4137/beginner_tools/README.md

 use beginner_tools::*;
 ```

-And you are free to use any function the crate!
+And you are free to use any function the crate offers!

+At the moment there are two functions:
+- get_stdin
+- input

+The latter is basically a wrapper over the first that provides more functionality.

-For further information refer to the [documentation](https://docs.rs/beginner_tools/1.1.0/beginner_tools/)
+For further information refer to the [documentation](https://docs.rs/beginner_tools/1.1.1/beginner_tools/)